ldci/OpenCV3-red/README.md

 ### This binding can used with 3.0 and higher version of opencv library.

 ###You must use 32-bit version of dynamically linked libraries.
+### NEW: MAY 9 2016

+New sample for using basic image operators with Red Gui

 ### NEW: MAY 2016
 New samples to test with Red GUI are added and are fully functional